• Recordings

 Presented by ABC Classic FM and Tura New Music as part of new music month.

-It was broadcast live to air on ABC Classica FM, New Music Up Late.
+It was broadcast live to air on ABC Classical FM, New Music Up Late.

 Decibel would acknowledge the support of Julia Gillard, Random House, Stephen Adams, Synergy Percussion, Ensemble Offspring, Byron Scullin, Mark Cauvin, Tura new music, The Peggy Glanville Hicks Composers residency.